benswift/benswift.github.io/_talks/rscs-retreat-2019-teaching-workshop.md

 what's the relationship between time & energy **in**put and learning **out**comes?

-any tips for maximising this efficiency?
+are there ways to maximise this efficiency?

-## fixed vs marginal costs per student
+## discussion: fixed vs marginal costs per student

 _(a lesson from economics)_

 in your teaching, what are the fixed costs? what are the marginal ones?

-as classes get bigger, any tips for exchanging marginal costs for fixed ones?
+as classes get bigger, are there ways to exchange marginal costs for fixed ones?

 ## an aside: the CECS T&L tech stack